PothieuG/Vonage_SSW_Workshop/README.md

 ## 🔄 Application Flow

-1. **Incoming Call** → We are using our API to simulate a call to a number
+1. **Outbound Call** → We are using our API to simulate a call to a number
 2. **Voicemail Recording** → The called person will leave a voice message
 3. **Transcription** → Audio converted to text
 4. **AI Summarization** → MCP client requests Local LLM to summarize